 Painting Internal Doors

 Most people understand that it is important to repaint external doors on a regular basis to repair weather damage, but interior doors are often overlooked.
-The truth is that interior doors take a lot of abuse too, so repainting them from time to time with a semi-gloss paint will keep them looking as good as possible.
+The truth is that interior doors take a lot of abuse too, so repainting internal doors from time to time with a semi-gloss paint keeps them looking as good as possible.
+Painted internal doors can also offer a fresh splash of colour for your home to liven it up.

-The best paint for internal doors is semi-gloss because it is easy to clean and produces a finish that lasts for a long time, but gloss is good too.
+Before you start doing anything, it's important to decide on what paint to use on interior doors.
+Generally, the best paint for interior doors is semi-gloss because it is easy to clean and produces a finish that lasts for a long time, but gloss is good too.
 For the purposes of this guide, we will assume that you are painting a door that is plain, so does not need stripping and sanding.
 If you are re-painting an existing coloured door, you will need to remove it from the hinges, strip the existing paint and sand the door.
 For plain doors, you can simply paint the door while it is already hung on its hinges.

 Painting Flush Doors

-Flat doors are the easiest to paint, since you can simply use a roller.
+Flat doors, like our primed Eton 4 panel door, are the easiest to paint, since you can simply use a roller.
 Be sure to back brush immediately with a wide brush to get rid of the texture that the roller produces.
 If you are painting a door that has a luan mahogany veneer, then you may want to sand in between coats to try to smooth the finish.
 A birch door should already have a smooth finish.

 Painting Panelled Doors